nullbitsco/docs/nibble/build_guide_en.md

 ## 1. Solder IC sockets

 Fit and solder the two IC sockets.
-Be sure to match the notch in the socket with the one on the PCB.
-After soldering, clean with rubbing alcohol.
+Match the notch in the socket with the one on the PCB.
+After soldering, clean with rubbing alcohol. **Note: if you accidentally solder one or both sockets backward, don't panic!
+The sockets are passive components and will work in either orientation.
+The notches make it easier to insert the IC in the right direction, so just make sure to insert the IC in the correct direction later on in the build.**

 ⚠️ **Do not solder the socket with the IC inserted!** The heat may damage the chip if it is in the socket during soldering.